Galena Biopharma: Stock

 RXi went public in March 2008.
 CytRx retained 49% ownership of RXi's stock and gave shares of RXi to existing shareholders.
 Trading began on the Nasdaq market on March 12, 2008, under the ticker symbol of RXII.
 Fidelity Investments invested $8.5 million in the company in May 2008, followed by a $25 million private-equity investment by Yorkville in February 2009.
 In 2010, RXi received a National Institutes of Health grant of $600,000.
 By August 2010, the company had 30 employees.
 In April 2011, RXi raised about $12 million from a stock offering and received $580,000 in grants from the National Institutes of Health.
 The company reported a loss of $11.5 million loss for 2011.

 In November 2012, an anonymous internet report caused Galena stock to decline.
 The company filed a lawsuit claiming the report was false and attempted to manipulate the stock.
 In 2014, Galena's involvement in a fraudulent stock promotion scheme was exposed.
 On February 1, 2014, analyst Matt Gravitt published an article that revealed Galena had paid MissionIR, DreamTeam brand, to promote Galena's stock.
 Galena's stock fell 20% following this revelation that received a heated response, and was one of the three most read articles in Seeking Alpha's history.
 Over the next few weeks, more revelations came out and the company admitted their stock promotion relationship and insider selling.
-Galena then disclosed that the SEC was investigation their relationship with The DreamTeam Group.
+Galena then disclosed that the SEC was investigating their relationship with The DreamTeam Group.
 By March 2014, five lawsuits were filed against Galena and several of its officers alleging that the company used misleading articles to boost stock prices.
 Motley Fool, discussing the 23% stock price drop during March 2015, noted there was stock dilution from the offering and also that Abstral's sales were below Galena's estimates from late 2013.
 Discussing the Motley Fool article, Portland Business Journal also noted the ongoing insider-trading lawsuits as a factor in the stock price.
 A few days later, Zacks Investment Research said Galena could be a "great candidate" to beat its earnings.
 In response, Galena's CEO said there were many positive aspects to the company, and that the lawsuits weren't a worry as they should get covered under Directors and officers liability insurance.
 The company moved to San Ramon, California, in the Bay Area in 2015.